Blue Marble Microinsurance

 The first pilot period from July 2018 to September 2019, spanning the two annual harvest periods (Mitaca and Principal), saw a payout made to all 1,858 insured farmers.
 Receiving payouts served to build trust in the program, vital for long-term adoption by a community with little prior experience with insurance.
 (The cooperatives paid for the premium by electing to use their Fairtrade funds.)

 The pilot’s success attracted significant premium subsidies from the Government of Colombia for the second year of coverage starting in July 2019, allowing us to cover even more of the production costs at risk and expand the program's scale to additional smallholders and new cooperatives.
-The third and currently ongoing year of the program began in July 2020, witnessing sustained expansion to reach almost 7,000 smallholders and 13,500 hectares.
+The third and currently ongoing year of the program began in July 2020, witnessing sustained expansion to reach over 9,000 smallholders and 22,000 hectares.

 WE’VE ENABLED ALMOST USD 1M IN PAYOUTS TO DATE, STABILISING SMALLHOLDER FARMERS’ INCOMES AND CONTRIBUTING TO THEIR PEACE OF MIND WHICH, IN TURN, ALLOWS THEM TO INVEST IN IMPROVING FARM PRODUCTIVITY.

 The program has been vindicated in numerous positive testimonials from smallholder beneficiaries and has received acclaim from the government.
 It’s attracted the keen interest of the Federacion Nacional de Cafeteros, the influential national coffee growers federation.

 Café Seguros is a rare example of an enduring, successful, socially-impactful index insurance program, established by the private sector.

 Most index insurance schemes worldwide do not survive the pilot.
 We attribute the longevity and resilience of Café Seguro to: